rasatpc/FVWM3-myEXT/setup/INSTALL.md

-28 Feb 2023
+1 Mar 2023
 # HOW TO INSTALL myEXT and FVWM3 (or Fvwm2)

 myEXT:
-One time install and then updgrade with the Extension Installer.
+One-time install and then upgrade with the Extension Installer.

 Download:
 * https://github.com/rasatpc/FVWM3-myEXT/archive/refs/heads/main.zip